Orange-OpenSource/hurl/docs/entry.md

 Retries can be set globally for every request (see [`--retry`] and [`--retry-interval`]), or activated on a particular request with an [`[Options]` section][options].

-For example, in this Hurl file, first we create a new job, then we poll the new job until it's completed:
+For example, in this Hurl file, first we create a new job then we poll the new job until it's completed:

 ```hurl
 # Create a new job